Mixtera: A Data Plane for Foundation Model Training: Implementation

 \textbf{Determinism.} All random operations are seeded based on the current chunk, ensuring identical behavior across nodes.
 Combined with the server-side chunk generation and distribution, this guarantees that \emph{all clients within a data parallel group yield exactly the same samples in exactly the same order}.
 This property is crucial for both reproducibility across runs and correctness in distributed training.
 We validated this using a suite of integration tests as well as the dataloader verification test provided by nanotron.

-\textbf{Dataset abstractions.} Training frameworks typically require specific dataset interfaces that supports \texttt{multiprocessing} with worker processes.
-Besides a general purpose interface, \mixtera{} offers a class extending torch's \texttt{IterableDataset}, and a class compatible with the huggingface API.
+\textbf{Dataset abstractions.} Training frameworks typically require specific dataset interfaces that support \texttt{multiprocessing} with worker processes.
+Besides a general-purpose interface, \mixtera{} offers a class extending torch's \texttt{IterableDataset}, and a class compatible with the Hugging Face API.
 Each worker process at each node operates on its own chunk.